yissok/manotes/README.md

         - delete
         - move
         - TAGSONLY: view all notes in this folder
+- squash history
+- version stuff
+    - pull from icloud repo             ------at every startup and before each write action, do a pull on the version file and update if increased in the meantime         ------when pulling, you will know exactly the paths of the files you are missing because you can retrieve last version in o1 and you already have the old version in userdefaults, so loop through paths old version -> file last version
+    - allow to navigate to whatever version
+    - allow to keep current state of tree and forget all history

 GRAVE:
+- strange quick animation when deleting first item
+- courier font for everything
+- move notes button
+- simplify insert tree logic
 - not enc work
     - shortcuts
         - allow new note not enc input flag in middleware shortcut